Benefits of Swaddling: 4 Ways Swaddling Helps Keep Babies Safe

 The ABC’s of safe sleep go a long way to keeping your baby as safe as possible.
-Your little one should: Sleep Alone.
-On the Back.
-In a Crib … or similar safe place.
+Your little one should sleep: Alone, on the Back, and in a Crib (or similar safe space).
 But I advise parents to add one more step to the safety routine: Swaddle your baby before sleep.
-Why?
-Your infant’s own irritability can lead to risky dangers.

-Swaddling Helps Babies Stay on the Back…the Safe Position
+Benefits of Swaddling: Helps Babies Stay in a Safe Sleeping Position

-Many babies seem unhappy sleeping on the back.
+Many babies seem unhappy sleeping on the back, although it is considered to be the safest position.
 They may wriggle or cry…or may just not seem so comfortable.
 When parents get dismayed (and exhausted!) with the fussing, they may give up and lay their baby on the stomach.
-In fact, pediatricians used to suggest babies sleep tummy-down because that can help some babies sleep a little more, but we stopped when we discovered stomach sleep can cause SIDS, killing thousands of babies each year.
+In fact, pediatricians used to suggest babies sleep tummy-down because that would help some babies sleep better, but retracted their claim when stomach sleep was found to cause SIDS, killing thousands of babies each year.

 The good news is that babies tightly wrapped like little burritos are happy ones!
-When swaddled, babies recall the familiar feeling of life in the womb, and the calming reflex turns on.
+When in a sleep swaddle, babies recall the familiar feeling of life in the womb, and the calming reflex turns on.
 They sleep so well on the back, parents won’t be tricked into trying the stomach.

 Note: Some babies resist swaddling initially, but once you rock and shush them a little they calm and the wrapping keeps them peaceful and happy longer.

 Benefits of Swaddling: Reduces the Temptation to Bed-Share